DrewWing/EDrewcatedGuesser/docs/FAQs.md

 ## I'm having trouble setting up and/or am getting errors while running.
 Please make sure you followed the documentation for each, and their respective troubleshooting sections.
 Most errors will be logged in the `app/generatedfiles/errors.log` file.
 You may also increase the debug level for more verbosity in the terminal.
+> [!Tip]
-> Note: You may set the debug level by using the `DebugLevel` parameter.
+> You may set the debug level by using the `DebugLevel` parameter.
 0 produces no debug output, and each additional integer adds more debug print statements.

 ## I followed all documentation and have troubleshooted, but still found a bug